Random Variables

 >>> import pyagrum as gum>>> vX=pyagrum.DiscretizedVariable('X','X has been discretized').addTick(1).addTick(2).addTick(3).addTick(3.1415)>>> print(vX)X:Discretized(<[1;2[,[2;3[,[3;3.1415]>)>>> vX.isTick(4)False>>> vX.labels()('[1;2[', '[2;3[', '[3;3.1415]')>>> # where is the real value 2.5 ?>>> vX.index('2.5')1addTick(*args)

-Section titled “addTick(*args)”- Parameters: aTick (float) – the Tick to be added
+Section titled “addTick(*args)”- Parameters: aTick (double) – the Tick to be added

 - Returns: the discretized variable